mathisbot/opengl-fps/README.md

 - V - Left
 - N - Right
 - Space - Jump
-- Left click - Shoot
+- Left click - Shoot (Not fully implemented)

 Other bindings are set in the game files, but they are not used yet.